Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and destructiveHint.
-The description adds that it is 'Public — no auth required,' which is valuable behavioral context beyond the annotations.
+Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and destructiveHint, so the safety profile is clear.
+The description adds value by listing the exact return fields and explicitly stating 'Public — no auth required,' which supplements the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.